top of page

 Environmental, Evolutionary, and Population Biology (Ph.D.)

-GLUE (Global Urban Evolution Project): Conducted population genomics analyses on a whole-genome dataset of over 1,000 Trifolium repens (White Clover) individuals across 50 populations worldwide.
+Global Urban Evolution Project: Conducted population genomics analyses on a whole-genome dataset of over 1,000 White Clover individuals across 50 populations worldwide, resulting in a high impact Nature Ecology & Evolution publication.

-CPING (Consortium for Plant Invasion Genomics): Used my custom bioinformatics pipeline (SORTER) to identify lineage diversity of the invasive Salvinia molesta, testing progenitor hypotheses under an allopolyploid hybrid framework.
+Consortium for Plant Invasion Genomics: Used SORTER to identify lineage diversity of the world-wide invasive Salvinia molesta, testing progenitor hypotheses under an allopolyploid hybrid framework to characterize its diverse evolutionary history.

 Collaborative Team